A Major Advance in Nanotechnology Could Extend Moore’s Law - A Smarter Planet Blog - 10/15

 Since transistors are the work horses of a computer, doubling the transistors generally means doubling the computer processing power.
 And it's not just CPUs that are improving at an exponential rate.
 Every couple of years, storage devices like memory and hard drives are bigger and faster, displays are better, and cameras capture better images.

 From Boyle to Newton, the best laws are self-explanatory, come with a catchy phrase and a cool drawing.
 There is probably some research that goes along with it, but I imagine that can be exhausting.
+Based on my personal (computer) experiences, I propose a new technology predicting law.

 Computers of Tomorrow